What the Supreme Court's Roe v. Wade Abortion Ruling Means in California

 A momentous ruling by the Supreme Court overturning the landmark and decades-old Roe v.
 Wade decision will likely lead to abortion bans in roughly half the states.

-In California, lawmakers moved well in advance of Friday's Supreme Court decision to ensure voters have a chance this fall to make abortion a constitutional right in the nation's most populous state.
+In California, wheels began turning long before Friday's ruling and rolling in the opposite direction, including a proposal to ensure voters have a chance this fall to make abortion a constitutional right in the nation's most populous state.
+In the hours after the ruling, California Gov. Gavin Newsom said the decision stripped away liberties and "let other states replace them with mandated birth."

 California already has some of the most expansive abortion laws in the country, but a proposed amendment to the California Constitution would explicitly ban the state from denying or interfering with abortions or contraceptives.
 That measure cleared two legislative committees in a single day last week.

-California already protect abortion access through privacy rights, but the bill's supporters say the amendment will serve as an explicit guarantee.
+California already protects abortion access through privacy rights, but the bill's supporters say the amendment will serve as an explicit guarantee.

 The amendment needs voter approval before it can become law.